 - Catch a cable car after dinner to Ghiradelli Square and have some of their amazing desserts.
 The strawberry malt shake is probably the best I've ever had.

 - Go and see Yosemite NP we even saw a bear!

 - Go shopping a Macy's if you are an international traveller you can get a 10 percent discount card from their service desk on either level 6 or 7... almost 10 years ago

 Hire bikes and cycle over the Golden Gate Bridge to Sausalito.
 There is a hamburger joint in the main drag that is only about 3ms wide and has the BEST hamburgers.
 There is usually a queue but there is a pub next door that you can order a beer from, sit there and they will bring your hamburger to you.
 After a stroll around Sausalito take the ferry back.

 Visit Alcatraz (book in advance) - it wasn't something that I thought I would be interested in but did it on the recommendation of a friend and loved the derelict buildings, the audio commentary and the atmosphere.

 We joined a tour to Nap/Sonoma booked through Octopus travel and went on a mini bus with only 6 others.
-It was interesting to see the wine country and just the travel there and back was worth it. over 9 years ago
+It was interesting to see the wine country and just the travel there and back was worth it. almost 10 years ago